 From there, you’ll either blend aesthetics together (i.e. Moroccan meets Neutral color palette or Traditional with a Modern twist) or choose a clear favorite and stick to it (the one that creates more joy).

 Here’s a screenshot of my Pinterest board for my living room.
 My foundation style for my primary residence is dictated by the beautiful and earthy tile that I love.
 I would like to keep the space casual and airy.
 I would also like the space to feel warm, calm, earthy and natural.
-I am looking to add to the rustic look of my home more contemporary edge.
+I am looking to change the rustic look of my home and add a more contemporary edge.
 I can’t change the hard finishes (floors) and I don’t want to, so I am going to paint the walls (currently Benjamin Moore Sandy brown) with a more neutral and lighter color (thinking of Benjamin Moore Natural linen) that will coordinate with the floors and will look great with white.

 Don’t limit your vision

 Don’t limit your vision to budget at this stage.
 Your goal is to put together a portfolio of images that fells like home to you.
 You may have different design styles, colors, furniture, decor pieces and that’s okay if it feels like home.
 You might get a pattern from one image, color scheme from other image, a console table from one and so on.